frenchy64/clojure-local-dev/README.md

 1. Create a new branch with `./new-branch.sh`.
    - eg., `./new-branch.sh CLJ-123456-my-patch && cd CLJ-123456-my-patch`
 2. Develop patch in this branch.
-Push branch to your Clojure fork on GitHub and create a self-PR.
+Push branch to your Clojure fork on GitHub and create a self-PR via `../open-pr.sh`.
 Develop until the feature is done and the build passes.
 3. In the branch's worktree directory, format a patch via `../format-patch.sh`.

 ## About clojure-local-dev